tommynguyenn53/Tommy-Nguyen-Portfolio/README.md

 Skills: Python / C / HTML / CSS / Webflow / Wordpress

 - 🔭 I’m currently working on becoming a programmer.
-- 🌱 I’m currently learning HTML, CSS, Python (Repository shows projects I have been working on)
+- 🌱 I’m currently learning HTML, CSS, Python
 - 👯 I’m looking to collaborate on anyone who loves to program

+To see the learning I have done, please view my repository where I showcase everything that I have been learning to become a better programmer.
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/tommynguyenn53)